greena13/redux-and-the-rest/README.md

 }
 ```

+You will likely need to wrap this in a `setInterval` or similar, to ensure the check is performed regularly until the fetch is resolved.

 #### Detecting old data

-You can use the `getTimeSinceLastSync()` helper method to identify an item or collections age and establish whether it should be re-requested.
+You can use the `getTimeSinceLastSync()` helper method to identify an item or collection's age (when its state was last confirmed with a remote API using `fetchItem`, `fetchCollection`, `updateItem` or `createItem`) and establish whether it should be re-requested.

 It accepts an item or a collection and returns the time duration in milliseconds.